Nanolento/thesis_llm_annotation/README.md

     $ ollama serve

+Ollama is now ready to answer LLM prompts from our program.

+### Running the program

-Then, in another terminal (tmux is recommended, since you can create multiple windows), you can run `main.py` to do the annotations:
+In another terminal (tmux is recommended, since you can create multiple windows), you can run `main.py` to do the annotations:

     $ python3 main.py <input file> <method> <output file>